sander3/laravel-gdpr/readme.md

 [![Monthly Downloads](https://poser.pugx.org/soved/laravel-gdpr/d/monthly)](https://packagist.org/packages/soved/laravel-gdpr)
 [![License](https://poser.pugx.org/soved/laravel-gdpr/license)](https://packagist.org/packages/soved/laravel-gdpr)

 This package exposes an endpoint where authenticated users can download their data as required by GDPR article 20.
+This package also provides you with a trait to easily encrypt personal data and a strategy to clean up inactive users as required by GDPR article 5e.

 ## Requirements